sayiho/Richy/README.md

 ## Modules

 So far, Heinrichy has those modules;
-- Schedule (external) - allows to modify your schedule which will then be displayed in Heinrichy
+- Schedule (external) - allows to modify your schedule which will then be displayed in Heinrichy ('schedule')
-- Multimedia (internal) - allows to get more information about movies you have on the local drive
+- Multimedia (internal) - allows to get more information about movies you have on the local drive ('movie help')

 And many more modules and features coming soon!